MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 What we are doing hear is when you look at the particular area in the 3D model we need a Tool tip Highlight to show the details of this area,

-Expand the **MarsCuriosityRover Model** in the **ButtonsParant** Object, there you will find the 5 different parts of the Model ie “CAMARA”, “WHEELS”, “SPECTROMETER” “ANTENNA” and “RUHF Antena”,
+Expand the **MarsCuriosityRover Model** in the **ButtonParent** Object, there you will find the 5 different parts of the Model ie “CAMARA”, “WHEELS”, “SPECTROMETER” “ANTENNA” and “RUHF Antena”,

 For each of these models there is a tool tip present(**SimpleLineToolTip(0 to 5)**)